janek/music-alarm-clock/README.md

 ## Setting up the Raspberry Pi

 - Install the OS in headless mode following [Tom's Hardware Guide](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html)
 - Make sure the timezone of the raspberry pi is the same as your timezone.
 Locale should be set in the SD flashing process, but consider double-checking.
+Locale can be very annoying, [this article](https://www.howtoraspberry.com/2020/04/fix-locale-problems-on-raspberry-pi/) can help.
 - Consider installing [rpi-audio-receiver](https://github.com/nicokaiser/rpi-audio-receiver).
   - This enables the Raspi to work as music receiver over Spotify Connect, AirPlay and Bluetooth.
 The script will let you choose which.
   - You can use this repository (in internet radio mode) without any of those.
 If you want to use Spotify as an alarm clock, you'll need Spotify Connect